East Germany–Palestine relations: History of Political Relations

+In 1972, the Munich Olympic Attacks occurred, leading to deportations of Palestinians around the FRG.
+Some of these Palestinians were accepted into the GDR.

-In 1975 East Germany voted in favour of U.N resolution condemning Zionism as a form of racism and racial discrimination.
+In 1975, East Germany voted in favour of U.N resolution condemning Zionism as a form of racism and racial discrimination.
 This was propagated by the East German media, with the teachers' union Deutsche Lehrezeitung asserting that "there is a common ideological platform between Zionism and Fascism.
 It is racism". and articles condemning "aggressive and chauvinist Zionism".

 On June 22, 1990, the first freely elected People's Chamber adopted a statement apologizing "in all form from the anti-Israeli and anti-Zionist policy practiced in this country for decades."

 East Germany stopped existing in 1990 with the German reunification.
-The resultant Germany has a pro-Israel and anti-Palestinian foreign policy.
+For contemporary information, see Germany-Palestine Relations.

+Economic Relations

+The first time that East Germany sent aid in the form of medication and other provisions to the UNRWA was in 1989, worth 80,000 Deutschmark.